Philipp91/kassenzettel/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-Make sure to download at least one CSV file from Migros and put it into `./public/receipts-details.csv`.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\